Bioconductor/CSAMA/evening-session/2-tuesday/evening-session-rr/rr.md

-# Open and reproducible research - CSAMA 2022
+# Open and reproducible research

 Laurent Gatto and Charlotte Soneson